A Note on Divisible Points of Curves: Galois Orbits

 Suppose $\epsilon > 0$ is as in said lemma.
 Recall that it is independent of $x$.
 Now we fix $\sigma:F(x)\rightarrow \IC$ extending $\sigma_0$ such that $\|L(\sigma(x))\|\ge \epsilon$.

 After decreasing $\epsilon$ we may assume $\|L(\sigma(x'))\|\ge \epsilon$ where $x'$ is the projection of $x$ to two distinct coordinates of $\IG_m^N$.
-This projection lies on $C'$, the Zariski closure of the the projection of $C$ to $\IG_m^2$.
-We remark that $C'$ is an irreducible algebraic curve and not a coset.
+This projection lies on $C'$, the Zariski closure of the projection of $C$ to $\IG_m^2$.
+We remark that $C'$ is a geometrically irreducible algebraic curve and not contained in a proper coset.
 Applying Lemma \ref{lem:galoisorbit1}(i) to $C'$, inequality (\ref{eq:degreelb}) yields

 with $c>0$ independent of $x$ and $n$.
 The proposition follows after adjusting $c$. \end{proof}

 \begin{lemma} Suppose that $C$ is not a torsion coset of $\IG_m^N$.
 There exists $\epsilon > 0$ with the following property.
 If $x=(x_1,\ldots,x_N)\in C(\IQbar)$ has infinite order and if all $x_i$ are algebraic integers there is an embedding $\sigma:F(x)\rightarrow \IC$ with